 When we were in NZ we loved going to the vineyards and sampling wines.
 We thought that Queenstown was a spectacular place to go.
 Lots of outdoor activities, spent a few hours watching a demonstration of sheep herding (and sheering).
 Did the jet boats near there.
 Milford Sound is world famous but tightly regulated in terms of hiking, but worth doing a day (even without an end to end permit). about 1 year agoAnswered by Don via WorldNomads.com

 Visit the Wairarapa coast (near Wellington).
 It is spectacular.
 Stay in Greytown or Martinborough (which is are favoured spots for Wellingtonians for weekend breaks for vineyard tours and a nice atmosphere).
 Don't stay in Masterton, which is a dump. about 1 year agoAnswered by Elliot Smith via WorldNomads.com

 When are you going?
 I visited New Zealand in September/October which is truly off season, so even the most touristy areas like Milford Sound were quiet.

 Best non-touristy thing I did was sailing up Queen Charlotte Sound (Marlborough Sounds), camping and swimming off the boat and seeing fairy penguins, dolphins and kiwis!
 I'd recommend the Queen Charlotte Track too if you're into walking, but don't want anything too full on.
 Is skiing touristy?
 Skiing by Wanaka is AWESOME, plus Wanaka is the less-touristy version of Queenstown if you don't fancy the crowds.

-However, a tourist cruise up Doubtful Sound is also worth it - sea lions and penguins galore, plus swimming (and a lot of scrabble in the evening!) even in winter.
-8 months ago
+However, a tourist cruise up Doubtful Sound is also worth it - sea lions and penguins galore, plus swimming (and a lot of scrabble in the evening!) even in winter. about 1 year ago

 I am going to tell you the best attractions of Australia.